d-romano/mapgenerator/README.md

 an opportunity to save it or generate a new map.

 ### 3.)
 Image Generation
-Calulates color for each pixel in the heightmap based on the current dictionary.
+Calculates color for each pixel in the heightmap based on the current dictionary.
 Utilizes PIL and Numpy to create a 3-D pixel raster that can be saved to specified file format.
-Previously was using .PPM format but has since been depracated.
+Previously was using .PPM format but has since been deprecated.

 ## Installation Process
 * Clone from github using: `git clone https://github.com/d-romano/mapgenerator`
 * Move to new clone directory
-* Setup vitrual environment:
+* Setup virtual environment:
 	* Create using: `venv -m venv`
  	* Activate with: `source ./venv/bin/activate`
 * Install requirements using: `pip install -r requirements.txt`

 ## How to use:
-At the momement the modules must all be imported separately to be used.
+At the moment the modules must all be imported separately to be used.
 An example of a use case is:
 ```python

 from diamondsquare import DiamondSquare as ds